linz/stac/README.md

 To create a release:

 1. Run `yarn version --new-version <patch|minor|major>` which will create a change log commit and version tag.
-2. Run `git push --atomic origin master TAG` which will trigger a GitHub release job.
+2. Run `git push --atomic origin master TAG` (e.g. `git push --atomic origin master v0.0.14`) which will trigger a GitHub release job.
    This will publish the new version to the "gh-pages" branch.

 ## Adding a new extension